aazaff/teachPaleobiology/LabExercise4.md

 <a href="url"><img src="/Lab4Figures/Figure4.png" align="center" height="500" width="500" ></a>

 It's the Arch Effect again, just like in correspondence analysis!!!
 Despite the fact that many ecologists like to praise NMDS over CA and DCA, the differences between them are exaggerated.
-The reason for this is that all three only really suffer from their respective distortions (Arches and Wedges) when there isn't a strong gradient to pick up in the first place.
+The reason for this is that all three are unreliable when there isn't a strong gradient to pick up in the first place.

 In these data, there is a very strong "time" gradient that is picked up in the first axis of all four ordination (polar, corresondence, detrended, and multidimensional) techniques that we've used so far.
 However, there is no secondary gradient (or tertiary etc.) that is obvious in these data, hence why all of the methods make up these (ecologically) meaningless wedges and arches along the second, third, and so on axes.